 Sunset at Shark Bay (from Monkey Mia side)

 The weather was changing every 15 minutes.
-Because of that we decided to postpone our visit to Peron National Park.
-Next time we will show up, when the water is warm, the air is hot and the camping on the shore of the ocean is attractive.
+Because of that, we decided to postpone our visit to Peron National Park.
+Next time we will show up when the water is warm, the air is hot and camping on the shore of the ocean is attractive.